ATpinnacle/Marketing-Analytics-Dashboard/README.md

 # Marketing Analytics Dashboard

-This repository contains a project focused on creating a **Marketing Analytics Dashboard** to analyze customer engagement, conversion rates, and feedback for optimizing marketing strategies.
+This repository contains a guided project focused on creating a **Marketing Analytics Dashboard** to analyze customer engagement, conversion rates, and feedback for optimizing marketing strategies.

 ## Overview